 It would be six months from that first call before I got in with a LCSW, a licensed social worker, who I didn’t connect with.
 Six weeks for another appointment with another LCSW, who I also didn’t connect with.
 Without the help I needed, I started having more panic attacks.

 I’m in treatment now for PTSD that went undiagnosed for many, many years.
-I’m also on medication to treat panic attacks, severe anxiety disorder and depression.
+I’m working with a psychologist for talk therapy and a psychiatrist for medication to treat PTSD, Panic Disorder, Severe Anxiety Disorder and Persistent Depressive Disorder.

 Some people are able to overcome mental illness with medicine, some with talk therapy (especially cognitive behavioral therapy), some use a multitude of treatments like yoga, meditation, coloring, acupuncture, etc. For some people, like myself, it’s a lifelong battle, full of dozens of tools to manage.